HenonDesigns/henon_transcribe_2/README.md

 ## TODO
 - edit text in a merged segment
+  - the answer here... is when segments are merged, to write a new materialzied `segment_merge` row
+  - then we can edit that row, and it's ironclad
+  - we could use the view to _create_ the row?  maybe still value that way?
+  - then if you unmerge, you just drop that row, and you get the originals back
+  - I reckon... this would also "unroll" the merges organically!
 - "notes" field for each segment
   - can they be exported as comments in the word doc
 - export to word